joaorb64/xboxdrvConfigTool/README.md

 # xboxdrvConfigTool
-A tool to configure game controllers for xboxdrv on Linux to use them in any game
+A Linux tool to configure game controllers for xboxdrv and use them in any game